AxadjonovOyatillo21/Bookshelf-API/README.md

                     "author": "001"
                 }
             ```
-            in here, "title" and "author" should be string not an integer
+            In here, "title" and "author" should be "string" not an "integer"

         * Response:
         ``` json